sofnom/HistoPathNCA_pipeline/README.md

 # HistoPathNCA_pipeline
 A nuclear and cell annotation pipeline for histopathology H&amp;E slides using CellProfiler.
-This pipeline was developed for our study Kim & Nomikou et al, "A Deep Learning Approach for Rapid Mutational Screening in Melanoma" in biorxiv link.
+This pipeline was developed for our study Kim & Nomikou et al, "A Deep Learning Approach for Rapid Mutational Screening in Melanoma" in biorxiv: https://doi.org/10.1101/610311.

 This pipeline was developed using the publicly available CellProfiler software (Carpenter AE et al. CellProfiler: image analysis software for identifying and quantifying cell phenotypes.
 Genome Biology, 2006) to perform nuclear and cell annotation on melanoma histopathology slides.